 How To Apply Eyeshadow

-6 steps to blending eyeshadow and a guide to your MUST-HAVE eye makeup brushes!
+Want the perfect eye makeup?
+Here are 6 steps to blending eyeshadow like a pro, plus our guide to your MUST-HAVE eye makeup brushes!

-What's the difference between our essential eye brushes!?
+What's the difference between our essential eye makeup brushes!?

 B06 - Super fluffy and rounded.
 Great for applying your first eyeshadow base colour!
 Also a multi-use brush for buffing out concealer under the eye.

 B07 - Tapered fluffy brush.
 The bristles taper to a point which helps apply eyeshadow directly to the crease, whilst the shorter outer bristles blend the edges.

 B11 - Detailed fluffy brush which is like a baby version of the B07.
 Keeps the eyeshadow super precise.
 Also great if you don’t have a lot of eyelid space as it doesn’t apply eyeshadow too high above the crease and really focuses the colour in that area!

 A28 - Firm, flat and great for packing on eyeshadow on the outer corner or helps intensify shimmer shades as it really holds the eyeshadow in the firm bristles.

 Step 1 - PREP & PRIME